Best Balance Transfer Credit Cards if You Have a Ton of Debt

 The Chase Freedom Unlimited® card is another smart option that lets you pay down debt and earn rewards.
 This card offers 1.5 percent cash-back on every dollar you spend along with a $150 bonus after you use your card for $500 in purchases within three months of account opening.

-When it comes to balance transfer options, this card lets you score 0 percent APR on balance transfers and purchases for a full 15 months.
+When it comes to balance transfer options, this card lets you score 0 percent APR on balance transfers and purchases for a full 15 months, then a variable APR of 16.99-25.74%.
+Balance transfer fee is 3% of the amount transferred, $5 minimum.
 Since it does charge a 5 percent balance transfer fee, however, it may not be your cheapest option.

-The best way to use this card is to sign up and take advantage of its 15 months at 0 percent APR, then use it as a cash back card with the option to redeem points for statement credits, travel, merchandise, gift cards, and more.
+The best way to use this card is to sign up and take advantage of its 15 months at 0 percent APR, then a variable APR of 16.99-25.74%.
+Balance transfer fee is 3% of the amount transferred, $5 minimum.
+You can use it as a cash back card with the option to redeem points for statement credits, travel, merchandise, gift cards, and more.

 Chase Slate® Credit Card